JamesQuintero/Journal-Life-Archive/README.md

 Known bugs:
-- List of pictures for an entry will reload/flicker when a picture of deleted from that list.
+- List of pictures for an entry will reload/flicker when a picture is deleted from that list.
 - Memory leak when thumbnails are created for newly added pictures.